 If you’re wondering how did this punctuation mark get its name, there’s a pretty logical explanation.
 The thing is, it’s the same width as the letter M, and that is why it’s called an em dash.
 In contrast, the en dash (–) has the same width as the letter N.

-When To Use an Em Dash?
+How and When to Use an Em Dash

 An em dash with appositives

-An appositive is extra information that is included for clarification.
+An appositive is an extra information that is included for clarification.
 The use of commas is very common to set off appositives but, if an appositive already contains commas, adding even more of them would be very confusing for the reader.
-A great alternative to commas, in this case, are em dashes.
+A great alternative to commas, in this case, is em dashes.

 - All three of us—Melissa, Shelly, and I—went to the same university.

 - Talk to the head of the faculty—Mrs. Allen, not me—if you need any help with this assignment.